ideascube/ansiblecube/DOC/deployment.md

 ### --managment

-By default this argument is set to `True`, meaning that the device installed will be managed remotely by Library Whitout Border.
+By default this argument is set to `True`, meaning that the device installed will be managed remotely by Libraries Whitout Borders.
 If your device is used for a personal project, set this argument to `False`.

 ### --hostname

 By default, the hostname will be taken from `--name` argument.
 If you want to have a specific name and a specific hostame, set this variable.
-Don't forget to add **.lan**.
+Don't forget to add **`.lan`**.

 ### --action